onqtam/headjack/docs/why/SYSTEM.md

 ██████████████████████████████████████████████████████████████████

 > "We thought we might start a chain reaction that would destroy the entire world...
 I believe we did." - [J. Robert Oppenheimer, from the movie](https://www.imdb.com/title/tt15398776/quotes/?item=qt6977002&ref_=ext_shr_lnk)

+> "We used to look up at the sky and wonder at our place in the stars.
+Now we just look down, and worry about our place in the dirt." - [Cooper, Interstellar (2014)](https://www.imdb.com/title/tt0816692/quotes/?item=qt2236931&ref_=ext_shr_lnk)

+> "Technological civilization will not rebound after it collapses because we have used up most of the easily-accessible fossil fuels and mineral resources that would be needed to re-launch industrial civilization." - [John E. Stewart](https://johnstewart1.substack.com/p/why-there-must-be-a-viable-strategy#:~:text=technological%20civilization%20will%20not%20rebound%20after%20it%20collapses%20because%20we%20have%20used%20up%20most%20of%20the%20easily%2Daccessible%20fossil%20fuels%20and%20mineral%20resources%20that%20would%20be%20needed%20to%20re%2Dlaunch%20industrial%20civilization.)

+> "We Didn't Run Out Of Television Screens And Planes, We Ran Out Of Food." - [School Principal, Interstellar (2014)](https://screenrant.com/interstellar-awesome-quotes-make-you-think/#quot-we-didn-39-t-run-out-of-television-screens-and-planes-we-ran-out-of-food-quot:~:text=%22We%20Didn%27t%20Run%20Out%20Of%20Television%20Screens%20And%20Planes%2C%20We%20Ran%20Out%20Of%20Food.%22)

+> "do not go gentle into that good night" - quote